Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Skillwire Programs \[1 ¤ each\]

 - **Language** — You can read and speak a specific language.
 Most tend towards the formal and correct and obviously come from a program unless you are willing to pay extra for an up-to-date colloquialized version.
-- **Specialty** — These programs have everything you need to know about a specific topic such herbs, or military history. +2 to {{{O}}} and {{{C}}} actions involving that specialty.
+- **Specialty** — These programs have everything you need to know about a specific topic such herbs, or military history. +2 to {{Overcome Obstacle}} and {{Create Advantage}} actions involving that specialty.
-- **Pilot** — Contains the skills for pilot a specific type of vehicle. +2 to {{{O}}} for this specific model.
+- **Pilot** — Contains the skills for pilot a specific type of vehicle. +2 to {{Overcome Obstacle}} for this specific model.
-- **Kung Fu** — An encyclopedic knowledge of Kung Fu moves looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is. {{Without cyberbody}} +2 for {{{O}}} relating to Kung Fu. {{With cyberbody}} Kung Fu style Fight skill set to 2.
+- **Kung Fu** — An encyclopedic knowledge of Kung Fu moves looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is. {Without cyberbody} +2 for {{Overcome Obstacle}} relating to Kung Fu. {With cyberbody} Kung Fu style Fight skill set to 2.
 If you already have a fight skill,

 ##### Alternate Skillwire \[1 ¤\]

 **Alternate Skillwire** — You can swap the ratings of two skills between scenes.
 This may require a Resources roll to acquire a new skill program.
-If there is no downtime between scenes you may might gain the trouble aspect {{Skills A and B are Swapping}}.
+If there is no downtime between scenes you may might gain the trouble aspect {Skills A and B are Swapping}.

 Most skills can be swapped except: Contacts, Move, Physique, Resources, and Will.